Melissa Norberg

 After graduating, I moved to Connecticut to complete a clinical internship at the Anxiety Disorders Center at the Institute of Living under the supervision of Dr David Tolin.
 These final years of my training focused on understanding and treating obsessive-compulsive disorder and hoarding disorder.

-From 2015-2002, I was the Deputy Director for the Centre for Emotional Health (CEH).
+From 2015-2022, I was the Deputy Director for the Centre for Emotional Health (CEH).
 In January of 2023, I became its Director.
 The CEH is a Macquarie University centre that aims to improve emotional health across the lifespan through scientific research, intervention, and dissemination.
 Our members have unique interests in areas such as bullying and eating disorders, but our interest in anxiety unites us.
 The Centre is also home to the CEH-Clinic, which sees over 800 clients a year.
 Before becoming its Director, I maintained a small private practice in the CEH-Clinic, focused on helping people overcome obsessive-compulsive or hoarding-related problems.
 I am currently taking a break from private practice so that I can sufficiently carry out my other roles.
+At the end of 2023, the CEH integrated with the Lifespan Health and Wellbeing Research Centre.

 Please check out my publications, the lab’s current research projects, and my students’ research interests to learn what my lab is currently working on.
 I also welcome you to follow me on Twitter, Facebook and Youtube.
 You can also learn more about me and my lab’s work by visiting my Macquarie University staff page.